Commercial Lease Application

 There aren’t many limitations on the type of questions a landlord can ask regarding a tenant’s business on a lease application.

-However, certain types of information are off-limits when screening the individual applicant, including any questions about the applicant’s:
+However, certain types of information are off-limits when screening an individual, including any questions about the applicant’s:

 • Nationality